Paperhand Puppet Intervention

-Paperhand Puppet Intervention is a puppet theatre company based in Saxapahaw, North Carolina and founded in 1998 by Donovan Zimmerman and Jan Burger.
+Paperhand Puppet Project (formerly known as Paperhand Puppet Intervention) is a puppet theatre non-profit based in Saxapahaw, North Carolina and founded in 1998 by Donovan Zimmerman and Jan Burger.
 Frequently performing outdoors, the group performs original stories inspired by the relationship between the natural world and humanity.
 The stories include messages of social commentary and activism especially regarding conservation and race.

 History

 Donovan Zimmerman

 Donovan Zimmerman was born on June 2nd, 1970 in Cincinnati, Ohio and was raised by his single mother and his maternal grandmother in the Northside neighborhood of Cincinnati.
 At the age of nine, he was encouraged by his mother to audition for the School for Creative and Performing Arts.
 He graduated and started at the Art Academy of Cincinnati with a partial scholarship before dropping out to travel after his first year.
 In the next five years, he lived somewhat nomadically across North America, often spending time in hippie communes.
 He was inspired by a giant puppet show he saw in 1990 performed by Bread and Puppet Theater in Vermont.
 He contracted malaria in Southern Mexico with a group of friends before traveling to the Haw River Festival in Saxapahaw, North Carolina where he first met Paperhand cofounder Jan Burger.
 He founded his first puppet company, Sticks and Stones Theatre, while living in Oregon.